Karl W. Richter: Early career

 Karl W. Richter was born October 4, 1942, the youngest of three children.
 The family lived in Holly, Michigan, from where Karl also graduated high school.
 From a young age he was interested in aviation, helped by his sister Betty, and by 18 had developed into a highly skilled pilot.
 Encouraged, again by his sister, to apply to the United States Air Force Academy, he was nominated by Michigan Senator Philip Hart and Congressman William Broomfield, graduating June 3, 1964, with a commission as a second lieutenant in the Air Force.

 Richter received his 53 weeks of Undergraduate Pilot Training at Craig Air Force Base, Alabama, then completed the 26-week Combat Crew Replacement Training at Nellis Air Force Base, Nevada, for qualification in the F-105 Thunderchief.
 Without any pre-overseas leave, he ferried a replacement F-105 directly to Korat Royal Thai Air Force Base, Thailand on April 6, 1966, and was assigned to the 421st Tactical Fighter Squadron of the newly designated 388th Tactical Fighter Wing.
-Four days later was flying missions over North Vietnam.
+Four days later he was flying missions over North Vietnam.